-At a worst-case, assuming that JUB/JUVs may be used to facilitate the GI campaign, UXO risks to the GI phase of work have been categorised as HIGH and LOW at the Study Site, driven by the likelihood of encountering high NEQ British naval mines.
-As established in the UXO threat assessment (see Section 5.3.2), the extent of British aerial minelaying in the Kattegat was concentrated offshore and therefore, there is a reduced likelihood of encountering such UXO threats in the nearshore sector of the Site.
-However, should alternative enabling methodologies be used (i.e. vessel anchoring or DP vessels), then the risk rating may be lowered, given the reduced likelihood of encountering and initiating UXO during these works.
+At a worst-case, assuming that JUB/JUVs may be used to facilitate the GI campaign, UXO risks to the GI phase of work have been categorised as HIGH and MEDIUM at the Study Site, driven by the likelihood of encountering high NEQ WWII-era naval mines and AAA projectiles.
+As established in the UXO threat assessment (see Section 5.3.2), the extent of German minelaying was concentrated to the area of the export cable routes and the eastern sector of the OWF array.
+Therefore, there is a reduced likelihood of encountering such UXO threats in the west of the Site.
+Moreover, should alternative enabling methodologies be used (i.e. vessel anchoring or DP vessels), then the risk rating may be further lowered, given the reduced likelihood of encountering and initiating UXO during these works.
 Figure 4 displays the worst-case UXO risk zoning for GI and enabling operations at the Study Site.